AntonVanAssche/Dotfiles/README.md

 The setup process will not:

--  Install all Gnome-Shell extensions, only [Gnoti](https://github.com/AntonVanAssche/gnoti) and [Pop-Shell](https://github.com/pop-os/shell) will be installed.
+-  Install all Gnome-Shell extensions I use, only [Gnoti](https://github.com/AntonVanAssche/gnoti) and [Pop-Shell](https://github.com/pop-os/shell) will be installed.

 ### One-liner